csgrace/csgrace/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
 I'm Grace, an enthusiastic undergraduate exploring the fascinating world of computer science and engineering.
-My journey is all about learning, building, and collaborating on projects that can make a difference.

 ---